buildkite/docs/pages/pipelines/rules/overview.md

 - `source_pipeline_uuid` The UUID of the pipeline that is allowed to trigger another pipeline.
 - `target_pipeline_uuid` The UUID of the pipeline that is allowed to be triggered by the `source_pipeline_uuid` pipeline.

-#### Example use case
+#### Example use case: cross-cluster pipeline triggering

-Imagine you use two clusters to separate the environments necessary for building and deploying your application: a CI cluster and a CD cluster.
-Ordinarily, pipelines in these separate clusters are not able to trigger each other due to the isolation of clusters.
+Clusters may be used to separate the environments necessary for building and deploying an application.
+For example, a CI pipeline in cluster A and a CD pipeline cluster B. Ordinarily, pipelines in separate clusters like this are not able to trigger builds for each other due to the strict isolation of clusters.

-A `pipeline.trigger_build.pipeline` rule would allow a pipeline in the CI cluster to trigger a build for a pipeline in the CD cluster, while maintaining the separation of the CI and CD agents in their respective clusters.
+A `pipeline.trigger_build.pipeline` rule would allow a trigger step in the CI pipeline in cluster A to target the CD pipeline in cluster B. This would allow deploys to be triggered upon a successful CI build, while still maintaining the separation of the CI and CD agents in their respective clusters.

 ### `pipeline.artifacts_read.pipeline`